 Microlearning does do some things very well.
 For one, it is very good at engaging participants.
 Incorporating microlearning into a course coupled with instructional design principles can sometimes double or even triple completion rates.

 People are more likely to retain information that they learned if they are engaged with the content.
 This can be done by ensuring that the material is relevant to the audience, therefore ensuring they have at least a modicum of interest in wanting to find out more.
 Microlearning also has the advantage of being supported by a mobile-based platform, which means that information can be displayed in a way that is visually striking and therefore, more memorable.

 Many corporations are taking advantage of microlearning to train their employees and, in the same sweep, boost revenue.
 Pandora, for example, had a lot of difficulty trying to find economically viable and efficient ways to train their worldwide workforce and found their run-of-the-mill eLearning module to be too static.
 The EdApp microlearning module helped make their completion rates soar from 15 per cent to nearly 90 per cent, while also engaging employees with the content.

-When paired with other mobile-friendly learning applications, microlearning is also effective because it beats the ‘forgetting curve’.
+When paired with other mobile-friendly learning technologies, microlearning is also effective because it beats the ‘forgetting curve’.
 This is the notion that memory retention decreases over time, meaning that information gets lost, or ‘forgotten’ when there are no attempts to retain it.
 A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing until only a quarter can be recalled after a month’s time if no revision or repeat learning takes place.